bvasseur82/bvasseur82/content/post/2021-01-30-analising-adam-scott-s-pga-tour-stats/index.markdown

-[Adam Scott](https://www.pgatour.com/players/player.24502.adam-scott.html) is known for his great-looking golf swing and is one of the nicest guy on tour.
+[Adam Scott](https://www.pgatour.com/players/player.24502.adam-scott.html) is known for his great-looking golf swing and being one of the nicest guy on tour.
 Since the early 2000s Adam has had tremendous success across worldwide tours.
 This post will dig further into Adam's PGA tour stats and will try to explain the keys of his success.⛳

 <img src="as_masters.jpg" width="100%" />